 It is about learning how to listen to your body`s need and how to heal it if you can.

-What you can heal and what you cannot?
+What you can heal and what cannot?
 When to involve a professional?
 Is it a major or minor injury?
 How to ease soreness?
 Etc.

-You can learn from your Baddies, friends, family.
+You can learn from your Baddies, friends, and family.
 Everybody has their own methods and they believe they are right and they want to help you do their best advice.